 The Forensic Investigation course has been devised by academics with operational experience in forensic science and police investigation.
 Its graduates are highly successful at progressing into forensically-based careers.

-Students are required to take four compulsory modules and then choose seven elective modules based on their particular background, future requirements or interest.
+Students are required to take five core modules and choose six elective modules based on their particular background, future requirements or interests.
 This is followed by a four-month research project and thesis.Some modules for this MSc may be taught at Cranfield University at Shrivenham.

 By written and practical examinations, continuous assessment, project presentation and viva voce